 NOx causes a positive ERF through enhanced tropospheric ozone production and a negative ERF through enhanced OH concentrations that reduce the methane lifetime.
-There is also a small negative ERF contribution through formation of nitrate aerosols, although only 3 of the AerChemMIP models include nitrate aerosols.
-The best estimate of the net ERF from changes in anthropogenic NOx emissions is -0.29 (-0.57 to 0.0) W m-2.
-The magnitude is somewhat greater than the AR5 estimate (-0.15 (-0.34 to + 0.02) W m-2) but with similar level of uncertainty.
-The difference between AR6 and AR5 estimates is possibly due to the different modeling protocols (see Supplementary Material 6.SM.1).
+There is also a small negative ERF contribution through the formation of nitrate aerosols, although only three of the AerChemMIP models include nitrate aerosols.
+The best estimate of the net ERF from changes in anthropogenic NOx emissions is

+–0.29 (–0.57 to 0.0) W m–2.
+The magnitude is somewhat greater than the AR5 estimate (–0.15 (–0.34 to + 0.02) W m–2) but with a similar level of uncertainty.
+The difference between AR6 and AR5 estimates is possibly due to the different modeling protocols (see Supplementary Material: 6.SM.1).

-Anthropogenic emissions of SO2 lead to formation of sulphate aerosols and a negative ERF through aerosol-radiation and aerosol-cloud interactions.
+Anthropogenic emissions of SO2 lead to the formation of sulphate aerosols and a negative ERF through aerosol–radiation and aerosol–cloud interactions.
 The emission-based ERFaci, which was not previously considered in AR5, is now included.
-The estimated ERF is thus considerably more negative than the AR5 estimate with a radiative forcing of -0.4 W m-2, despite the decline of ERF due to aerosols since 2011 (Figure 6.12, Section 7.3.3.1.3).
-SO2 emissions are estimated to contribute to a negative ERF of -0.90
+The estimated ERF is thus considerably more negative than the AR5 estimate with a radiative forcing of –0.4 W m–2, despite the decline of ERF due to aerosols since 2011 (Section 7.3.3.1.3, Figure 6.12).
+SO2 emissions are estimated to contribute to a negative ERF of –0.90

-(-0.24 to -1.56) W m-2, with -0.22 W m-2 from aerosol-radiation interactions and -0.68 W m-2 from aerosol-cloud interactions.
-Emissions of NH3 lead to formation of ammonium-nitrate aerosols with an estimated ERF of -0.03 W m-2.
+(–0.24 to –1.56) W m–2, with –0.22 W m–2 from aerosol–radiation interactions and –0.68 W m–2 from aerosol–cloud interactions.
+Emissions of NH3 lead to formation of ammonium-nitrate aerosols with an estimated ERF of –0.03 W m–2.

-The best estimate for the ERF due to emissions of BC is reduced from the AR5, and is now estimated to be 0.063 (-0.28 to 0.42) W m-2 with an uncertainty also including negative values.
-As discussed in Section 7.3.3.1.2, a significant portion of the positive BC forcing from aerosol-radiation interactions is offset by negative atmospheric adjustments due to cloud changes as well as lapse rate and atmospheric water vapor changes, resulting in a smaller positive net ERF for BC compared with AR5.
-The large range in the forcing estimate stems from variation in the magnitude and sign of atmospheric adjustments across models and is related to the differences in the model treatment of different processes affecting BC (e.g., ageing, mixing) and its interactions with clouds and cryosphere (Thornhill et al., 2021b and Section 7.3.3.).
-The emission-based ERF for organic carbon aerosols is -0.20 (-0.03 to -0.41) W m-2, a weaker estimate compared with AR5 attributed to stronger absorption by OC (section 7.3.3.1.2).
+The best estimate for the ERF due to emissions of BC is reduced from the AR5, and is now estimated to be 0.063 (–0.28 to 0.42) W m–2 with an uncertainty also including negative values.
+As discussed in Section 7.3.3.1.2, a significant portion of the positive BC forcing from aerosol–radiation interactions is offset by negative atmospheric adjustments due to cloud changes, as well as lapse rate and atmospheric water vapour changes, resulting in a smaller positive net ERF for BC compared with AR5.
+The large range in the forcing estimate stems from variation in the magnitude and sign of atmospheric adjustments across models and is related to the differences in the model treatment of different processes affecting BC (e.g., ageing, mixing) and its interactions with clouds and cryosphere (Section 7.3.3; Thornhill et al., 2021b ).
+The emission-based ERF for organic carbon aerosols is –0.20 (–0.03 to –0.41) W m–2, a weaker estimate compared with AR5 attributed to stronger absorption by OC (Section 7.3.3.1.2).